Trusty Joe’s Top Picks

 So, no matter where you’re having trouble with high humidity, you can rest assured the best mini dehumidifier for your needs is on this list.

-Features to look for in a small cheap dehumidifier
+Features to look for in the best cheap dehumidifier

 Before we get to the reviews, let’s go over the most important parts of a portable dehumidifier.